 - Engineered bamboo: Bamboo is one of the toughest woods in the world.
 It does well against compression, moisture, and temperature fluctuation.
 Engineered bamboo relies on the strength and durability naturally found in bamboo trees to craft a top-notch reinforcement for concrete.
 Although it’s quite promising, several tests are to be done before engineered bamboo becomes a widespread option.

-- Basalt fiber: According to Architect Magazine, basalt fiber is made out of crushed, melted basalt rocks.
+- Basalt fiber: Basalt fiber is made out of crushed, melted basalt rocks.
 The fibers are stretched and modified to a shape similar to steel rebar.
 Since basalt is naturally scratch-resistant, it won’t wear down as quickly as steel.
 It’s been manufactured for almost a century, so it’s much more reliable and tested than other solutions.

 What Happens if Concrete Is Unsupported?

 If you’re building small backyard projects, it might be tempting to skip concrete support options.
 For example, what if you have to pour a 12″ (30.5 cm) deep slab of concrete?

 You know you should use rebar for anything over five inches (12.7 cm), but will it make a difference?
 Let’s examine the possible scenarios and outcomes.

 - Tensile pressure will stretch and warp the concrete.
 Unfortunately, it’s not always easy to spot warped concrete until it’s too late.
 Keep an eye on stress lines to see if they’re moving.
 Also, your concrete should always be level to prevent all sorts of structural issues.
 Remember, tensile pressure is a force moving outward.